Ratlam: Geography

 Ratlam is located at coordinates: 23°19′0″N 75°04′0″E (23.316667, 75.066667).
 The city has an area of 39 sqkm.
 It is very close to the borders of Rajasthan and Gujarat.

 Climate

-Ratlam, like most of Madhya Pradesh, has humid subtropical climate (Cfa) zone.
+Ratlam, like most of Madhya Pradesh, has tropical savanna climate (Köppen climate classification Aw) bordering humid subtropical climate (Cwa) zone.
 Three distinct seasons are observed: summer, monsoon and winter.
 Summers start in mid-March and can be extremely hot from April through June.
 Highs can reach 112 F, although the humidity is extremely low.
 The monsoon season starts in late June, with temperatures averaging around 100 F, with sustained, torrential rainfall and high humidity.
 The average rain fall is 37 inch.
 Winters start in mid-November and are dry, cool and sunny.
 Temperatures average about 39–46 F, but can fall close to freezing on some nights.
 Ratlam gets moderate rainfall of 35 to 38 in from July through September, due to the southwest monsoon.